Find Competitors Keywords using Semrush and Boost Ranking

 How exactly does Semrush find my competitors’ keywords?

 Semrush analyzes your competitors’ online content and backlink profile to identify which keywords they rank for.
+By using advanced algorithms to analyze keywords from competitor websites, Semrush generates detailed reports that help you discover valuable keyword opportunities.
 The Keyword Gap tool provides a side-by-side comparison, showing where you can optimize or expand your own keyword strategy.

 What’s the first step in using Semrush to find competitors keywords?